CVE-2015-7277

 01 // Technical Summary

 Amped Wireless R10000 devices running firmware 2.5.2.11 are vulnerable to remote administrative takeover.
-The web administration interface uses a default password of 'admin' for the admin account, allowing attackers to gain full control of the device.
-This compromise can lead to network disruption, data theft, and further exploitation of connected devices.
+The web administration interface uses a default password of 'admin' for the admin account, enabling attackers to gain complete control of the device through a LAN session and potentially compromise the entire network.
+This vulnerability poses a significant risk of data breaches, network disruption, and malware deployment.

 02 // Vulnerability Mechanism